sightmachine/sightmachine-sdk/docs/README.md

 TODO generate table of contents

-TODO make sure I got all possible functions
+TODO make sure I got all important functions

-TODO make sure I've actually tested all functions
+TODO make sure I have all the sections for each function